surifirstpin/biplus_documentation/docs/README.md

 ### Beautiful Dashboards

-Join multiple report layouts into single dashboard, Combine multiple reports into a single beautiful dashboard, using a drag-and-drop designer.
+Join multiple report layouts into single admirable dashboard, by cust
+Combine multiple reports into a single beautiful dashboard, using a drag-and-drop designer.
 Insert images, formatted text, widgets and web components in a flexible designer layout.
 Make it easier for your executives and users to track KPIs (Key Performance Indicators) effectively.
 ### Explore from any device